 All volunteers are expected to follow the rules and standards set forth for volunteers under the direction of the Local Coordinator.
-Please note that for the safety of the athletes, coaches, and other volunteers, all volunteers will undergo the same screening process as Program Staff.
+Please note that for the safety of the athletes, coaches, and other volunteers, all volunteers will undergo the same screening process as Program Team.

-Minors under the age of 18 do not need to complete Protective Behaviors Training.
-However, they do need to provide two, non-family references.
+\Minors under the age of 18 do not need to complete Protective Behaviors Training.